 Congress kadlekai is served with chirumuri ( a puffed rice chat which is mixed with onion, tomato, carrot, coriander leaves and chilly powder).
 It is also topped on different chats.
 You can also serve the congress kadlekai with tea or coffee.

-As much as the store bought once tastes great, I prefer making it a home.
+As much as the store bought once tastes great, I prefer making these at home.
 It’s a very simple and quick recipe.
-It’s much faster if you are using store bought roasted peanuts.
+They can be made in a jiffy, if yo already have roasted peanuts.